Circle Hook Ballyhoo

 Once you get used to fishing with circle hooks offshore, you’ll find that your hook-up percentage can actually improve.
-For those reasons, the circle hook is earning its place in the fishermen’s arsenal.
+For those reasons, the circle hook is earning its place in the fisherman’s arsenal.

 Circle hooks are preferred to standard J-hooks because of the greatly reduced chance of “gut-hooking” a fish.
 It still amazes me how the circle hook catches the fish in the corner of the mouth time after time.

 When fishing circle hooks, you must resist that ingrained reflex of setting the hook.
 Just reel down tight after a healthy drop back until you feel the pressure of the fish.